AlexWang18/Sleep-Instructions/README.md

 ### 1. Schedule night mode on your devices 3 hours before your usual/targeted bedtime.
 - Devices emit blue light which surpresses the body's release of melatonin, the hormone that makes us feel drowsy.
-- To this point you might want to avoid your phone closer to bedtime.
+- You might want to avoid your phone closer to bedtime.
 ### 2. Identify a dark, cool, and quiet space where you can sleep in
 - This is usually a bedroom but a couch can always work in a pinch.
 - Keeping the room dark lets the brain and body know its nighttime.